angelaanjorin/Todo2024/README.md

 ## Content

 * All the text content is original.

+## Code
 I got inspiration from the following projects:
     1. [yt-js-todo-2022 by TylerPottsDev](https://github.com/TylerPottsDev/yt-js-todo-2022)
     2. [Todo list tutorial by Gordon Chan](https://github.com/gorgorgordon/JS-To-do-List-App)
     3. [Tutorial from Dom from dcode](https://dev.to/dcodeyt)